vimansasham/code_quality_assignment_2023/README.md

 ## Getting Started <a name="getting-started"></a>

-To run this project locally, follow the instructions below.
+To run this project on a GitHub code space, we have already given you instructions.
+If you wish to run this project locally, follow the instructions below.

 ### Prerequisites